The Norfolk Red Barns Mystery

 mission, I could watch the planes departing over the North Sea.
 Sometimes

-time ago, even an SR71.
-As an ex-pilot, I find the sight and sound of these
+a long time ago, even an SR71.
+As an ex-pilot, I find the sight and sound

 In August 2007, I was at my PC, doing some work, when a totally unfamiliar sound made me look up: